-AT&T files the paperwork for its proposed acquisition of T-MobileAlex Wagner - Deputy Managing Editor, News Desk
+AT&T files the paperwork for its proposed acquisition of T-MobileAlex Wagner - Editorial Director of News and Content

 Last week we learned that AT&T and T-Mobile would begin filing the paperwork necessary to to get their merger approved sometime around the 21st, and today that's exactly what happened.
 ATT just announced that they've handed the initial bit of paperwork over to the FCC today, which includes a public interest statement on all of the benefits that the deal, if approved, will bring.
 According to the document, AT&T believes it will be able to deploy LTE coverage to 97.3 percent of Americans if the deal is approved, up from its previous estimate of 95 percent, and that the merger will help to reduce the number of dropped calls and improve data speeds and in-building coverage.
 The company also believes that a combined AT&T-Mobile would help to create jobs and spur economic growth in rural areas of the country.